South Slopes from Cataract Gulch

 The advantage of this approach is the ease of reaching its trailhead - you don't need 4WD to get to Cataract Gulch TH, the road stays open even late in the season, and there is a nice camping right at the trailhead (including vault toilet).

-The Cataract Trail is a popular scenic hike along the Cataract Gulch.
+is a popular scenic hike along the Cataract Gulch.
 At the start of the hike, you are likely to see others, higher up in basin close to the lake, expect solitude.
-The trail is located in Handies Peak Wilderness Study Area.
+The trail is located in Handies Peak Wilderness Study Area

 You can also approach the Trailhead from the west via Cinnamon Pass, but then you would need 4WD high clearance vehicle (great if coming from Silverton area).
 The drive over Cinnamon Pass is very spectacular.

 Section of Continental Divide trail - very pretty, great for trail running.